wesleychristelis/events-poc-api/README.md

 Everything from the UI to the persistence layer, and from low-level transport to business logic, works with normalized events.

 This is also partially an exploration of how to develop, deploy, and manage a serverless web application, and as such is significantly more complex than justified by the scope.
-For more context on the design decisions and information flow, see [the medium article about this solution](https://medium.com/@matt.denobrega/639ebd017977).

 The scope of this POC is extremely limited - creating and saving Person instances.